gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 The `locals` block does not have a defined set of arguments that are supported.
 Instead, all the arguments passed into `locals` are available under the reference `local.ARG_NAME` throughout the Terragrunt configuration.

-**Note:** `locals` are evaluated only once, when the HCL file is parsed and later cached values are used.

 Example:

 ```hcl